10 Tips for the First Day of School

 1. Greet every student warmly

-Say 'hello' to everyone at your door and offer a handshake and at least an attempt to catch students’ names.
-You won’t remember all of them, but hearing them pronounced can help save you and students from any embarrassing gaffes when you’re taking attendance later.
+Start building relationships with your new students by greeting them with an awesome attitude, offering a handshake or high five, and an attempt to catch their names.
+You won’t remember all of them but hearing how their names are pronounced can help save you and students from any embarrassing gaffes when you’re taking attendance later.

 2. Use a seating chart, at least for the first week or so